Introduction to Geographic Information Systems (GIS) and Geospatial Analytics

 REQUIRED SOFTWARE: At a minimum, you will need the following software to participate in this course:

-- A computer with an up-to-date operating system (e.g., Windows, Mac, or Linux) and web browser (e.g., Firefox, Chrome, or Edge) of your choice.
+- A computer with an up-to-date operating system (e.g., Windows, Mac, or Linux) and web browser - Firefox and Chrome are recommended.

 - A PDF reader of your choice (e.g., Adobe or Microsoft Word).